kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 Fig 2.
 Image of Xsens IMU from Xsens User Manual

 During the sloped walking experiments on the treadmill, only certain IMU outputs are selected for streaming.
 The roll, pitch and yaw angles, angular velocity and linear accelerations were collected.
-Note the yaw angle is interpreted as heading and measured in teh East-North-Up coordinate system, whereas the roll and pitch angles are measured in the local coordinate frame.
+Note the yaw angle is interpreted as heading and measured in the East-North-Up coordinate system, whereas the roll and pitch angles are measured in the local coordinate frame.
 The sequence of rotation for Euler angles uses the aerospace convention for rotation from global frame to location frame.
 Referencing the local coordinate frame in Fig. 1, the IMU sensor is worn such that *x* axis is normal to the sagital plane and points medially, *y* axis is normal to the coronal plane and points anteriorially, and *z* axis is normal to the transverse plane and points vertically down.

 ![Planes](/Images/anatomical_planes.png)